DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 7 – Calling Functions in the interpreter.md

 3)      Make a collection of values (InterpreterDataType):

-For every parameter in invocation:
+For each parameter in invocation:

 4)       `Add the constant value or the current value of the variable in the invocation`